 I could just whip something up.
 I stood in the store and hymned and hawed.
 I even called my friend Kelli so she could tell me I was crazy, and tell me to just purchase something, but instead she told me I could do it and she was right!
 I did accept that trying to make something smocked was a little too much, so I settled for this quick little outfit instead.
 3 hours from start to finish and that includes the bow!
 I used this free pattern from Purl Soho for the outfit and this free pattern for the bow.
-I used Queen Anne's Lace organic knit and Navy Dot organic knit fabrics for the outfit.
+I used Queen Anne's Lace organic knit and Navy Dot organic knit fabrics for the outfit (both are now sold out).
 I did almost the entire thing on the serger, which helped it go quickly because as Kelli says, serging is magical!

 Of course, I had to make a few changes!
 I used 3 plastic snaps to attach the front.
 I used these snaps and yes, this is an affiliate link (I get a small commission if you purchase through this link).
 I placed the first snap 1/2" from the corner and the other two snaps 4 inches above and below the corner snap measuring from the corner snap, parallel to the finished edge.
 I also stitched in the ditch along the shoulder seam line to help hold the facing in place.

 As I mentioned previously, I sewed this outfit almost entirely with my serger.
 The one place I didn't use my serger initially was the crotch seam.